 The Met Office is proud of its international reputation for scientific integrity and this ethic pervades all of its activities including its commercial operations.
-In support of its commitment to maintaining the highest possible standards of business practice the Met Office stance on bribery is one of 'zero-tolerance'.
+In support of its commitment to maintaining the highest possible standards of business practice the Met Office will not tolerate any level of fraud or corruption and any case will be thoroughly investigated and dealt with appropriately.
 Bribery is illegal and as such has no place in our organisation.

 All information originating from the Met Office is subject to Crown Copyright.
 The Keeper of Public Records has authorised the Met Office to license the use and reuse of its own information, subject to certain conditions.
 The Met Office issues such licences under terms and conditions which may include the payment of a fee.

 Open Government Licence

 Registered Public Sector Information Licence

 These Licence to Reproduce Registered Content govern the use of free material provided through this website for which you must register, except for material provided through Met Office DataPoint™.

 The Met Office offers a number of products and services for which a chargeable licence fee will apply.
 Please see the 'Services' tab on this website for details of some of the services offered.
 To discuss access to information under these licences please contact the Contact us.

 Exceptional concessions may be granted to organisations or individuals involved in public interest research (i.e. not for commercial gain), or for academic or educational purposes.
 Where a concession is granted to an organisation or individual, the same concession will be granted to like organisations or individuals in like circumstances.
 For further details contact the Contact us.

 The Met Office aims to allow reuse of such material for no cost or as little cost as possible.
 The possibility of a licence fee being charged is assessed once the licence application has been received.